-283. When an appeal is presented against an acquittal the Arrest of re-High Court may issue a warrant directing that the accused spondent in certain cases be arrested and brought before it, and may commit him to prison pending the disposal of the appeal or admit him to bail.
+283. When an appeal is presented against an acquittal the High Court may issue a warrant directing that the accused be arrested and brought before it, and may commit him to prison pending the disposal of the appeal or admit him to bail.